 So, at the Barrett Group, we actually build your inner voice into our process.
 The first stage of every career change process is the Clarity Program©—our answer to establishing clear targets for our clients’ career search.
 The Clarity Program© ensures that we (the client and the Barrett Group team) look at the personality and behavior of the client, the client’s current life circumstances, and the client’s longer term goals.
 Only when we have these aligned do we accept them as a Target around which we can then organize the subsequent career change steps of Packaging/Personal Branding, Market Access, Preparation, and On-boarding.

 By investing a little time up front, we help clients avoid months of thrashing around before they really know what they want and how to obtain it.

-Please reflect on this, and if you would like to explore, please reach out to the Barrett Group.
+Please reflect on this and your inner voice, and if you would like to explore, please reach out to the Barrett Group.